editablejs/editable/README.md

 ## Development

-Use `nextjs` & `turbo` to build a development environment, use `typescript` for development, and use jest for unit testing.
+Use `nextjs` & `turbo` to build a development environment, use `typescript` for development, and use vitest for unit testing.

 ```bash
 # Install